biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.md

 - Selected Data: instances selected from the plot
 - Data: data with an additional column showing whether a point is selected

-The **Scatter Plot** widget provides a 2-dimensional scatter plot visualization for continuous attributes.
+The **Scatter Plot** widget provides a 2-dimensional scatter plot visualization.
 The data is displayed as a collection of points, each having the value of the x-axis attribute determining the position on the horizontal axis and the value of the y-axis attribute determining the position on the vertical axis.
 Various properties of the graph, like color, size and shape of the points, axis titles, maximum point size and jittering can be adjusted on the left side of the widget.
 A snapshot below shows the scatter plot of the *Iris* dataset with the coloring matching of the class attribute.

 ![](images/Scatterplot-Iris-stamped.png)

 1. Select the x and y attribute.
-Optimize your projection by using **Rank Projections**.
+Optimize your projection with **Find Informative Projections**.
 This feature scores attribute pairs by average classification accuracy and returns the top scoring pair with a simultaneous visualization update.
+2. *Attributes*: Set the color of the displayed points (you will get colors for categorical values and blue-green-yellow points for numeric).
+Set label, shape and size to differentiate between points. *Label only selected points* allows you to select individual data instances and label only those.
+3. Set symbol size and opacity for all data points.
 Set [jittering](https://en.wikipedia.org/wiki/Jitter) to prevent the dots overlapping.
-If Jitter continuous values is checked, points are scattered around their original locations.
+Jittering will randomly scatter point only around categorical values.
+If *Jitter numeric values* is checked, points are also scattered around their actual numeric values.
-2. Set the color of the displayed points (you will get colors for discrete values and grey-scale points for continuous).
-Set label, shape and size to differentiate between points.
-Set symbol size and opacity for all data points.
-Set the desired colors scale.
-3. Adjust *plot properties*:
+   - *Show color regions* colors the graph by class (see the screenshot below).
    - *Show legend* displays a legend on the right.
 Click and drag the legend to move it.
    - *Show gridlines* displays the grid behind the plot.
    - *Show all data on mouse hover* enables information bubbles if the cursor is placed on a dot.
-   - *Show class density* colors the graph by class (see the screenshot below).
-   - *Show regression line* draws the regression line for pair of continuous attributes.
+   - *Show regression line* draws the regression line for pair of numeric attributes.
+If a categorical variable is selected for coloring the plot, individual regression lines for each class value will be displayed.
+The reported r value corresponds to the `rvalue` from [linear least-squares regression](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.linregress.html), which is equal to the Pearson's correlation coefficient.
-   - *Label only selected points* allows you to select individual data instances and label them.
+   - *Treat variables as independent* fits regression line to a group of points (minimize distance from points), rather than fitting y as a function of x (minimize vertical distances).
 4. *Select, zoom, pan and zoom to fit* are the options for exploring the graph.
 The manual selection of data instances works as an angular/square selection tool.
 Double click to move the projection.
 Scroll in or out for zoom.
 5. If *Send automatically* is ticked, changes are communicated automatically.
 Alternatively, press *Send*.
-6. *Save Image* saves the created image to your computer in a .svg or .png format.
-7. Produce a report.

-Here is an example of the **Scatter Plot** widget if the *Show class density* and *Show regression line* boxes are ticked.
+Here is an example of the **Scatter Plot** widget if the *Show color regions* and *Show regression line* boxes are ticked.

 ![](images/Scatterplot-ClassDensity.png)